Shannyn Sossamon: Personal life

-Music and interests

 Besides acting, Sossamon continues to study music and dance.
 After the birth of her first child, she started to learn how to play the guitar, with lessons about four days a week, as she wanted to create a band with her sister Jenny Lee Lindberg, who knew how to play the bass.
 Shortly afterwards, they formed Warpaint, an indie rock and psychedelic band formed in Los Angeles.
 As all the members were playing the guitar at the beginning, she became the drummer of the group: "When we all started the band together, no one was playing drums, it was like all of us on guitars, and we needed a drummer.
 We tried out a pool of drummers and then one day I just decided to sit on the drum kit and it really worked and I had so much fun".

 When asked about her interest in pursuing a musical career as a solo artist following her work with the band Warpaint, Sossamon responded that although she writes a lot of songs by herself, "music requires focus and discipline in a way that I need to have for other things right now".
-Despite her musical work, So has clarified she rarely calls herself a musician, as she does not "practice or play nearly as much as the great ones do.
+Despite her musical work, she has clarified she rarely calls herself a musician, as she does not "practice or play nearly as much as the great ones do.
 Most of my days and thoughts are taken up by stories, feelings, and pictures.
 Music is present in them, too, but always having to do with a picture."